-The IAS serves as a home for numerous publicly-engaged initiatives that operate within and beyond the academy.
-Open Rivers: Rethinking Water, Place, and Community is a journal of public scholarship that recognizes rivers as a space for timely and critical conversations about the intersections between biophysical systems and human systems.
-The Environmental Stewardship, Place, and Community Initiative is a Mellon-funded project that will amplify efforts to decolonize our University and serve as a national model in the humanities by establishing a systematic approach for integrating Indigenous ways of knowing and research methodologies in humanities scholarship.
-Another Mellon-funded initiative, Minnesota Transform will collaborate with Black, Indigenous, immigrant, and refugee communities on a range of public humanities projects to pave the way for redress and build the University’s capacity to be a site of racial justice.
+Our Mellon-funded projects include The Environmental Stewardship, Place, and Community Initiative, and Minnesota Transform.
+The Environmental Stewardship, Place, and Community Initiative amplifies efforts to decolonize our University and serve as a national model in the humanities by establishing a systematic approach for integrating Indigenous ways of knowing and research methodologies in humanities scholarship.
+Minnesota Transform will collaborate with Black, Indigenous, immigrant, and refugee communities on a range of public humanities projects to pave the way for redress and build the University’s capacity to be a site of racial justice.